Jbdu4493/oct23_cmlops_reco_films_helm/Readme.md

 Usage
 =====

-After successful deployment, the film recommendation system will be accessible by FastAPI, Streamlit and other services hosted on Local Kubernetes cluster:
+After successful deployment, the film recommendation system will be accessible by means of FastAPI, Streamlit and other services hosted on Local Kubernetes cluster:

 ArgoCD API Server -
 localhost:8081 (admin - auto-generated password)